National Honor Society

 - At least the minimum number of service hours completed and properly documented (follow STEP ONE and STEP TWO of Volunteer Hours Verification Process below)

-- NHS Student Application-- Google Form --these are lists of activities and brief personal statements separate from the Volunteer Hours documentation
+- NHS Student Application-- Google Form --these are lists of activities and brief personal statements separate from the Volunteer Hours documentation.
+The link to this application is emailed directly to all eligible students in late January or early February.
+You do NOT need to request the application.

 - NHS Faculty Evaluations--Students are not responsible for individually obtaining faculty evaluations, but they are welcome to personally encourage teachers from grades 9-11 (or 12) who are familiar with their work to participate in the school-wide NHS Faculty Survey